Torrekie/apple_internal_sdk/README.md

        - `fs_usage` and `dyld_usage` now works
        - Only few defines and prototypes

+ - perfdata.framework
+    - perfdata/perfdata.h
+    - `ioclasscount` in IOKitTools-122 compiles and works
+    - XNU tests does not compile yet
+    - Only few defines and prototypes

  - liblockdown
     - lockdown.h
        - LLDB debugserver compiles